Best Automation Tool for Your Business: Make vs Zapier vs n8n (Real Costs Compared)

 Make.com: The Best Value for Most Local Businesses

 Make.com (formerly Integromat) is one of the tools we use at Prime Pixel Digital, especially for clients who need visual, multi-step workflows without a developer.
-It sits between Zapier's simplicity and n8n's technical power.
+If you're evaluating no-code automation tools broadly, Make sits in the sweet spot between Zapier's simplicity and n8n's technical power.

 Who it's for